ransom00001/Linux_Notes/README.md

 * `Note:` The implementation of a amemory address map is called a page table.

-* A device is typically accessible only in kernel mode because improper access (such asa user process asking to turn off the power) could
+* A device is typically accessible only in kernel mode because improper access (such asa user process asking to turn off the power) could crash the machine.

+* The different devices rarely have the same programing interface.

+* To present a uniform interface to user proceses in order to simplify the software developer's job.

+* There are several other kinds of kernel features available to user processes.
+          *Example:* System calls (or syscalls) performs specifictasks that a user process alone cannot do well or at all.
+The acts of operating, reading and writing files               all involve system calls.